Hello and welcome to Momentum Counselling.

 What if I need to cancel my appointment?

-I understand that life can get in the way even at the best of times so if you could notify me as soon as possible about cancelling a session I would be grateful.
-If you miss a session without informing me, you will be charged for the full price of the session.
+I require a 24 hour notice period of cancellation, otherwise a full fee will be charged.
+If you miss a session without informing me, you will also be charged for the full price of the session.

 When can I contact you?

 You are free to contact me via email or phone during usual working hours.
-I aim to respond within 24 hours.
+I aim to respond within 24 hours (Mon-Fri).
 For confidentiality reasons, I will not return a missed call if you have not left a message.
-Please note, I am not an emergency service so if you have urgent needs please take a look at the organisations listed here on the Time to Change website.
+Please note, I am not an emergency service so if you have urgent needs please take a look at the organisations listed here on the Time to Change website for who to contact.

 What if I want to end therapy?